 Waste-free lifestyle is on the rise in every aspect of life.
 People are becoming more environmentally conscious and make decisions based on their impact on the planet.
 Even though it’s not obvious at first, running a website might have a negative impact on the environment.

-We’ve prepared an infographic about the impact of ICT infrastructure on the environment together with a few tips on how small changes to your website can reduce the e-waste.
-If there’s anything we can help you with regarding a more eco-friendly website, let us know in the comments below.
+We’ve prepared an infographic about the impact of ICT infrastructure on the environment together with a few tips on how small changes to your website can reduce e-waste.
+If there’s anything we can help you with regarding a more eco-friendly website, let us know on social media.
 Share your tips on how to reduce the e-waste produced by websites and let’s make the world a better place together.

 Eco-friendly, waste-free websites?

 Putting your product or service into the online world reduces waste.

 But if you think about it… the web is real, too.

 Internet could account for up to 5% of global energy.

 ICT infrastructure consumes 50% more energy than global aviation.

 The electricity usage of the Web is roughly equivalent to the output of 30 nuclear power plants (New York Times, 2011).

 “Migration of all US office workers to the cloud could save up to 87 percent of information technology energy use – about 23 billion kilowatt-hours of electricity annually, or enough to power the city of Los Angeles for a year.” – Lawrence Berkley National Laboratory, 2013.